801 North Broadway

 Baltimore, MD 21205

-Anne Comi, MD, is the director of the Hunter Nelson Sturge-Weber Center and a professor in the Division of Neurology at the Kennedy Krieger Institute and Johns Hopkins Medicine.
+Anne Comi, MD, is the director of the Hunter Nelson Sturge-Weber Center and a professor in the Division of Neurology at Kennedy Krieger Institute and The Johns Hopkins University School of Medicine.

 Dr. Comi is the director of the Hunter Nelson Sturge-Weber Center.
 She graduated from SUNY Buffalo School of Medicine and received her training in pediatrics at the Children's Hospital of Buffalo and her child neurology training at Johns Hopkins Medicine.
 Her clinical specialization is in the treatment of the neurological aspects of Sturge-Weber syndrome and other capillary malformation related disorders.